Teun Koopmeiners: Atalanta

 On 30 August 2021, Koopmeiners signed for Serie A club Atalanta for a reported fee of €12 million.
 He made his debut on 11 September in the home match against Fiorentina, as a late substitute for Matteo Pessina.

 On 1 September 2022, Koopmeiners scored a hat-trick in a 3–1 Serie A victory over Torino.

+On 22 May 2024, he started in Atalanta's 3–0 victory over German champions Bayer Leverkusen in the 2024 UEFA Europa League final.

+Juventus

+On 28 August 2024, Koopmeiners moved to fellow Serie A club Juventus, signing a five-year deal.
+The transfer fee paid to Atalanta was €51.3 million plus €3.4 million in "ancillary costs" as well as a further €6 million "upon the achievement of further performance objectives".

+On 1 September 2024, Koopmeiners made his first Juventus appearance in a 0–0 draw with AS Roma, replacing Juan Cabal at half-time.

 International career

 Koopmeiners made four appearances for the Netherlands national under-17 team, as well as two appearances for the national under-18 team.
 As part of the under-19s, he played at the 2017 UEFA European Under-19 Championship, reaching the semi-finals and only losing to Portugal.
 At under-19 level, Koopmeiners made 13 appearances.
 After five appearances for the Netherlands Under-20 team, he made his debut for the national under-21 team on 22 March 2018 in a 4–1 loss in Doetinchem to the Belgium U21.

 On 19 August 2020, Koopmeiners was called up to the senior Netherlands national team by caretaker manager Dwight Lodeweges in the preliminary squad for the UEFA Nations League fixtures against Poland and Italy.
-In October, he made his debut in a friendly match against Mexico.
+The same year in October, he debuted in a friendly match against Mexico.
+He made his competitive debut in a 2022 FIFA World Cup qualification against Turkey on 7 September 2021, contributing with an assist in a 6–1 victory.
+Koopmeiners scored his first senior national team goal in a UEFA Nations League match against Wales on 8 June 2022.
+In the 2022 World Cup quarter-final against Argentina, known as the Battle of Lusail, Koopmeiners assisted former AZ teammate Wout Weghorst with a clever free-kick routine in the 11th minute of stoppage time to send the fixture to extra time.
+He then scored his penalty in the subsequent shoot-out but could not stop the Netherlands from being eliminated 4–3.

+On 29 May 2024, Koopmeiners was named in the Netherlands' squad for UEFA Euro 2024.
+However, he was forced to withdraw from the tournament squad after sustaining an injury during the warm-up for a friendly match against Iceland on 10 June 2024.